apostrophecms/apostrophe-documentation/modules/apostrophe-docs/server-apostrophe-cursor.md

 Filter.
 Sets the MongoDB projection.
 You can also set the projection as the third argument to any
 `find` method.
+### distinctCounts(*value*)
+Filter.
+If set to `true`, it is possible to obtain counts for each distinct value after a call to `toCount()` is resolved by calling `cursor.get('distinctCounts')`.
+These are returned as an object in which the keys are the distinct values of the field, and the values are the number of occurrences for each value.

+This has a performance impact.
 ### defaultSort(*value*)
 Filter.
 Changes the default value for the `sort` filter.
 The argument is the same as for the `sort` filter: an